-In November 2022, we entered into the Lonza Development Agreement, pursuant to which Lonza will provide services relating to the development and manufacture of CTIM-76.
-As a result, we expect to have more significant foreign currency risks related to our operating expenses denominated in currencies other than the U.S. dollar beginning in the first quarter of 2023.
+In November 2022, we entered into the Lonza Development Agreement, pursuant to which Lonza has provided services relating to the development and manufacture of CTIM-76.
+As a result, we have had and expect to continue to have more significant foreign currency risks related to our operating expenses denominated in currencies other than the U.S. dollar.
 A weakening U.S. dollar could increase our operating expenses, which would adversely impact our results of operations and financial position.